Euro regains poise as data points to stronger recovery

 Flash purchasing managers’ index numbers for April came in better than expected in the euro zone and supported the view that the region’s economic recovery is accelerating, although the already-stronger euro was little moved by that data.
-The United States numbers are due at 1345 GMT.
+U.S. numbers are due at 1345 GMT.

 “The ECB sounded much more prudent than the BoC (Bank of Canada), as ECB President Christine Lagarde stressed that risks are still tilted to the downside and that uncertainty remains in place,” UniCredit analysts said.